conneroisu/sugar/README.md

 Split windows and the project drawer go together like oil and vinegar.
 I don't mean to say that you can combine them to create a delicious salad dressing.
 I mean that they don't mix well!

 Drew Neil
 Vinegar was [[taken]](https://github.com/tpope/vim-vinegar).
 So was oil.
-However neither are as needed in a recipe as sugar.
+However neither are as needed in a good recipe as sugar.
 Plus, I think it's pretty sweet ;)

 # Acknowledgements